dxmv/fitness_app/client/README.md

 - [x] Fetching a workout with an id above 10 doesn't work
 - [x] Can't add the exercise to the workout with an id above 10
 - [x] Can start workout without exercises
+- [ ] When adding an exercise to a workout, add the order
 - [ ] When adding an exercise to a workout, we need to restart the app to see the exercise in the list
 - [ ] When deleting a workout, the workout list screen is not refreshed
 - [x] No text on the workout list screen, telling the user that they have no workouts